tanakakentarotanaka/looker-viz-library/README.md

     * *Note: You should customize sections 【1】 and 【2】 based on the chart you want to build.*

 #### 🤖 Prompt Template
+> **💡 Pro Tip:** Once you are familiar with the process, you don't strictly need to follow this template.
+Often, simply describing the visualization you want to Gemini in plain language (e.g., *"Make me a bar chart that turns red when values exceed 100"*) is enough to generate working code.
+> **🚧 Note on Functionality:** The current prompt template may not fully support advanced features like **Cross-filtering**.
+I plan to update this repository with improved prompts to handle these features in the future.
 ```
 You are an expert in Looker Custom Visualization development.
 Please generate the JavaScript code and setup instructions for a Looker Custom Visualization based on the following requirements.